Saurabhkg03/Music-Player-Java/README.md

 ### License

 The Java Music Player is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the application in accordance with the terms of the license.

-We hope the Java Music Player brings joy and convenience to your music listening experience!